© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dingstopple Castle Mound is a scheduled monument protected by Cadw under reference PE183.
 View the official record →

-Dingstopple Castle Mound is a motte situated in Pembrokeshire, Wales, dating to the medieval period.
+Dingstopple Castle Mound is a motte located in Pembrokeshire, Wales, representing Norman military settlement in the region during the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE183.

 Dingstopple Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dingstopple Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE183.